 Dealing with a Student in Personal Difficulty

-Students experiencing difficulties of an emotional nature often turn to you, the faculty and staff for support or counselling.
+Students experiencing difficulties of an emotional nature often turn the faculty and staff for support.
 These problems may be related to transition, family relationships, sexuality, grief and loss, abuse or any number of issues.
 At times they may require immediate attention.
 Visit Signs and Symptoms for more information on identifying students in crisis.

 What Help is Available from Counselling Services?